Skip to main content

 The English cottage garden dates back to the late 14th century, when it is believed they popped up with the very practical purpose of providing food for the working class.
 Small in nature, these gardens were tended by workers, in part to ensure their own food supply.
 Growing in these gardens were a variety of fruits, vegetables and herbs, with a few flowers thrown in for attracting pollinators and resisting pests.
 They may have even hosted beehives and small livestock, such as a pig or a flock of chickens.
 While they’ve evolved over the years, the general approach to a cottage garden remains virtually the same: Use up as much of the space as possible and plant a multitude of things in small groups, resulting in variety while also limiting loss to pests and disease.
 The end result should look informal and even a bit haphazard, even if it has been carefully planned.

 The slightly riotous appearance of a cottage garden is the result of mixing heights, textures and colors of a wide variety of plants in a slightly whimsical fashion—there are no hard and fast rules about keeping tall flowers in the rear as you would with a garden with proper borders.
-In fact, the borders of a cottage garden, usually in the form of a hardscaping installation, are planted with blooms that spill over onto pathways.
+In fact, the borders of a cottage garden are meant to be soft and planted with blooms that spill over onto pathways.
 Plants that offer a burst of scent as they brush one’s ankles are a lovely touch along borders and pathways— consider a fragrant herb like lavender or creeping thyme.
 Meandering pathways add to the charm, making a smaller garden feel larger while also beckoning visitors to wander around the next bend.

 Cottage gardens have an intimate feel, in part due to a defined boundary like a fence or small hedge.
 This helps delineate the garden from the surrounding landscape.
 Some popular shrubs planted as a hedge for cottage gardens include boxwood, privet, yew and other evergreens such as holly, cedar and juniper.
 Elderberry bushes as well as shrub roses are blooming shrubs that can also be employed as a hedge.
 Some of these plants (like privet) are fast growing and will require more attention and maintenance than a slow growing boxwood, so consider exactly how much attention you will want to pay to your hedge when planning and planting.